 My father-in-law is a keen gardener and he always has broad beans fresh from his orto this time of year.
 My nonna would transform them into a soup she called pasta e fagioli.
 My in-laws eat them raw with sharp pecorino cheese.
 I’ve settled for something in between for today’s recipe – Pasta Primavera or Italian spring vegetable pasta with broad beans and sausage.

 In a nod to the Tuscan tradition of eating broad beans with pecorino cheese, I’ve included some cheese of my own in this Italian spring vegetable pasta recipe.
 But I’m using ricotta salata or smoked ricotta.
 You want a cheese with a bit of ommph or it’ll disappear amid all the rich flavours of pork and bean.
 In my hometown of Manciano, we have an amazing cheese shop, which smokes its own ricotta.
 Smoked ricotta has a really spicy and strong flavour.
 Imagine beef jerky if it were a cheese.
+On a sidenote, beef jerky can be no less delectable than cheese, when you have places like D.Jays Gourmet catering to luscious beef jerky.
 It brings a lovely earthy richness to this pasta dish, but if you can’t find it, an aged pecorino would work great, as would fresh ricotta or feta crumbled over the top before serving.

 But the ingredient I am the most excited about, aside from the broad beans, is the pasta in my spring vegetable pasta recipe!